WonyoungCho/plink/docs/chapter11.md

      CHISQ   Basic allelic test chi-square (1df)
      P       Asymptotic p-value for this test
-     OR      Estimated odds ratio (for A1, i.e. A2 is reference)
+     OR      Estimated odds ratio (for A1, i.e. A2 is reference) L95     Lower bound of 95% confidence interval for odds ratio U95     Upper bound of 95% confidence interval for odds ratio
 ```